Leminiscent/working_unity_project/README.md

 ## About the Project

-This prototype is a 2D monster-taming, turn-based RPG built in Unity.
-You control a party led by a "Commander," a unique battler who fights alongside up to five other companions.
-Rival Commanders and other NPCs that populate the world can be engaged in battle, traded with, and more.
-The battle system includes multiple actions such as attacking, guarding, talking to recruit rogue battlers, and more.
-The focus of this prototype is party management, exploration, and showcasing a unique approach to turn-based combat that features a personal Commander at its core.
+This project is a 2D monster-taming, turn-based RPG built in Unity.
+You control a party of battlers led by a "Commander," a unique battler who inspires and leads others into battle.
+Rival Commanders and other NPCs that populate the world can be engaged with in battle, traded with, and more.
+The battle system includes multiple actions such as attacking, guarding, talking to recruit other battlers, using items, and more.
+The focus of this prototype is on developing and refining the core gameplay mechanics to achieve engaging and intuitive interactions.
+After these foundational systems are fully implemented and refined, future iterations will concentrate on world-building, narrative development, and visual design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>